Culture in Boston: Food

 Cuisine in Boston is similar to the rest of New England cuisine, in that it has a large emphasis on seafood and dairy products.
-Its best-known dishes are New England clam chowder, fish and chips (usually with cod or scrod), baked beans, lobsters, steamed clams, and fried clams.
+Its best-known dishes are New England clam chowder, fish and chips (usually with cod or scrod), Boston baked beans, lobsters, steamed clams, and fried clams.

 Boston has many restaurants, including those serving various ethnic cuisines.
 Since the 1980s Boston has been undergoing an unexpected Renaissance in its culinary life, spearheaded by chefs of national stature such as Jasper White, Ming Tsai, and Todd English.
 Their respective restaurants, Summer Shack, Blue Ginger, and Olives have greatly enhanced foodie options in Boston.
 The influence of Julia Child, a long-time Cambridge resident and PBS TV star, lives on as well.

 The Union Oyster House is the oldest operating restaurant in the United States.
 Their menu includes oysters on the half-shell served straight from an oyster bar, New England clam chowder, and other seafood dishes.
 Quincy Market, part of Faneuil Hall Marketplace, has a variety of restaurants and food shops.
 Nearby Cheers is a popular tourist dining spot.

 Boston's Chinatown has a variety of Asian restaurants, bakeries, grocery stores, and medicinal herb and spice vendors.
 In addition to dim sum and other Chinese dining styles, there are Vietnamese, Japanese, Korean and Thai restaurants in the neighborhood.

 The North End has a variety of Italian restaurants, pizzerias, and bakeries and is well known as Boston's "Little Italy."
 A favorite spot bringing in tourists is Mike's Pastry, located on Hanover Street and is extremely popular for its cannolis.
 Newbury Street has many ethnic street cafes, while Copley Place houses a multitude of restaurants, also the home of Legal Sea Foods, a New England institution that offers gourmet seafood dishes.

 For decades, Boston has a hosted a two-day-a-week open-air market known as Haymarket.
 Haymarket vendors sell fresh fruit, vegetables, and fish.
 Meat, cheese, and other food can be purchased in adjacent permanent stores.
 In addition to so-called "winter farmers markets", other more seasonal farmer's markets are held in locations around Boston and its suburbs.

 Boston has a strong local food scene, gathering from the bountiful resources and agriculture in New England.
 Boston has over 27 open air farmers markets and a handful of active winter markets, find them at BostonFarmersMarkets.org.
 The Boston Local Food Festival also attracts a scene and is a good resource to taste the local wares every September, attracting 25,000 attendees.